-Microfiltration (MF) and ultrafiltration (UF) are suitable to decrease the concentrations of pharmaceuticals by improved retention of suspended solids in which the more hydrophobic/neutral pharmaceuticals are adsorbed.
-Hydrophilic substances which are not adsorbed to sludge cannot be retained by MF and UF because of the pore sizes (MF: 100-5000 nm, UF: 10-100 nm) (Joss et al. (2005)).
-Nanofiltration (NF) and reverse osmosis (RO) have much tighter structures (NF: 1-10 nm) and RO: 0.1-1 nm).
-In NF and RO membrane processes the rejection of organic micropollutants like DCF, E2 and EE2 can generally be achieved by size exclusion/steric hindrance, adsorption onto membrane and/or charge repulsion (Bellona et al., 2004, Xu et al. 2006).
-The removal efficiency (Tab.
-5) is dependent on properties of the target compound (e.g. molecular weight (MW), molecular diameter (MWd), pka hydrophobicity/hydrophobicity (log Kow) and diffusion coefficient) and membrane properties.
-Key membrane properties affecting rejection are pore size, molecular weight cut-off (MWCO), surface charge (measured as zeta potential), hydrophobicity/hydrophobicity and surface morphology (measured as surface roughness).
-Additionally, operation conditions like pH value, ionic strength, hardness, the presence of organic matter and membrane fouling influence the rejection of organic micropollutants (Bellona et al., 2008, Xu et al. 2006, Schäfer et al. 2011).
-Membrane operation conditions as well as hydrodynamic conditions, such as feedwater recovery, concentration polarization and feedwater velocity have been found to influence the rejection of organic micropollutants.
+Microfiltration (MF) and ultrafiltration (UF) are suitable to decrease the concentrations of pharmaceuticals by improved retention of suspended solids in which the more hydrophobic/ neutral pharmaceuticals are adsorbed.
+Hydrophilic substances which are not adsorbed to sludge cannot be retained by MF and UF because of the pore sizes (MF 100-5000 nm, UF 10-100 nm) (Joss et al. 2005).
+Nanofiltration (NF) and reverse osmosis (RO) have much tighter structures (NF 1-10 nm and RO 0.1-1 nm).
+In NF and RO membrane processes, the rejection of organic micropollutants like DCF, E2, and EE2 can generally be achieved by size exclusion/steric hindrance, adsorption onto membrane, and/or charge repulsion (Bellona et al. 2004; Xu et al. 2006).
+The removal efficiency (Table 5) is dependent on properties of the target compound (e.g., molecular weight (MW), molecular diameter (MWd), pK_a , hydrophilicity/hydrophobicity (log K{ow}), and diffusion coefficient) and membrane properties.
+Key membrane properties affecting rejection are pore size, molecular weight cutoff (MWCO), surface charge (measured as zeta potential), hydrophilicity/hydrophobicity, and surface morphology (measured as surface roughness).
+Additionally, operation conditions like pH value, ionic strength, hardness, the presence of organic matter, and membrane fouling influence the rejection of organic micropollutants (Bellona et al. 2008; Xu et al. 2006; Schäfer et al. 2011).
+Membrane operation conditions as well as hydrodynamic conditions, such as feedwater recovery, concentration polarization, and feedwater velocity, have been found to influence the rejection of organic micropollutants.
+Concentrations in influent and effluents and the removal efficiency by advanced biological methods are given in Table 5.

 In general, if the MW of an organic compound is larger than MWCO of the membrane, the rejection of the compound can be expected to be very high because of steric and electrostatic exclusion.
-Especially for compounds with a log Kow < 2 rejection is governed by MWd compared to the pore size of the membrane.
-The pH value has a strong influence on the retention of DCF, since the retention of ion species is higher than that of neutral solutes in nanofiltration (Bellona et al., 2004).
-At lower pH range, where the acidic pharmaceuticals are neutral, larger molecules gave higher retention, because size is the most important parameter in nanofiltration (Urase and Sato, 2007).
+Especially for compounds with a $\log K{\rm ow} < 2$, rejection is governed by MWd compared to the pore size of the membrane.
+The pH value has a strong influence on the retention of DCF, since the retention of ion species is higher than that of neutral solutes in nanofiltration (Bellona et al. 2004).
+At lower pH range, where the acidic pharmaceuticals are neutral, larger molecules gave higher retention, because size is the most important parameter in nanofiltration (Urase and Sato 2007).

-Table 6 shows the percentage of rejection determined for DCF, E2 and EE2 by different authors along with the applied type of membrane.
+Table 6 shows the percentage of rejection determined for DCF, E2, and EE2 by different authors along with the type of membrane applied.

-A study by Nghiem et al. (2004) observed that, under the presence of organic matter, micropollutant retention (e.g. hormones) was favored.
+A study by Nghiem et al. (2005) observed that, in the presence of organic matter, micropollutant retention (e.g., hormones) was favored.
 A clear pH dependency was also found by these authors.
 As the pH value decreases in the water matrix, the amount of humic acids adsorbed on the membrane increased, as well as the adsorption of the endocrine substances.
 Koyuncu et al. (2008) explained this by the formation of macromolecular complexes, resulting from the association of humic acids with the hormones.
 This leads to an increase of size and may enhance the size exclusion effect and the adsorption of hormones onto membranes (Silva et al. 2012).